lukibsubekti/s3-reupload/README.md

 1. Verify all columns and its types in the database that contain file URLs
 1. Test reuploading process for the database on your local computer first
 1. Verify the result before change the configuration for production
 1. Make sure you have enough memory and fine internet connection.
-Or, deploy this program on a cloud server that close to the destination storage.
+1. RECOMMENDATION, Deploy this program on a cloud server that close to the destination storage

 ## Configuration
 There are two files that can be used for storing configuration.